sheyiphunmi/Predicting-Bike-Sharing-Demand-with-AutoGluon/report-template.md

 ### How much better did your model preform after adding additional features and why do you think that is?

 The model's performance significantly improved after adding the additional features.
-The reduction in RMSE from 84.125 to about 35.6 and the decrease in the Kaggle score from approximately 1.8001 to 0.4387 indicate a substantial improvement in the model's predictive accuracy.
-The new features, such as day, month, year, and hour, provided the model with more detailed information about the dataset.
+The reduction in RMSE from 53.039754 to about 33.707630 and the decrease in the Kaggle score from approximately 1.8001 to 0.43413 indicate a substantial improvement in the model's predictive accuracy.
+The new features, such as day, month, year, and hour, and temp_category provided the model with more detailed information about the dataset.
 Also, removing one of the highly correlated features and using the correct data type helped reduced redundancy, allowing the model to focus on the most relevant and independent information, and to better capture the underlying patterns in within the dataset.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?

 I was unable to improve the performance of the model after trying different hyper parameters.
-Rather I obtained models slightly lower in performance (0.44028 and 0.44038 as Kaggle Score) to the previous model.
+Rather I obtained models slightly lower in performance (0.43413 and 0.44260 as Kaggle Score) to the previous model.

 ### If you were given more time with this dataset, where do you think you would spend more time?